sutch/image-building-sandbox/README.markdown

    To allow the OVF image to be used by other Packer templates, copy (or rename) the OVF file to a filename not containing the timestamp.

-   Mac OS X and Linux
+   Mac OS X and Linux-- execute the following command to copy the OVF file:
    ```
    cp output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox-*.ovf output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox.ovf
    ```

    ### Microsoft Windows 7 Workaround

-   Microsoft Windows 7 appears to have challenges with renaming OVF files.
+   VirtualBox on Microsoft Windows 7 appears to have challenges when renaming OVF files.
 Instead update the gitlab.json file to refer to the OVF file containing the timestamp.

 1. Download and install the Puppet manifests needed for GitLab from Puppet Forge (installs to .puppet in the current directory)